Miami Marlins: Retired numbers

 From 1993 until 2011, the Marlins had retired the number 5 in honor of Carl Barger, the first president of the Florida Marlins, who had died prior to the team's inaugural season.
 Barger's favorite player was Joe DiMaggio, thus the selection of number 5.
 With the move to LoanDepot Park, the team opted to honor Barger with a plaque instead, and opened number 5 to circulation.
 Logan Morrison, a Kansas City native and fan of Royals Hall-of-Famer George Brett (who wore that number with the Royals), became the first Marlins player to wear the number.
-As of 2023, the Marlins are the only franchise with no retired numbers for former players.
+As of 2024, the Marlins are the only franchise with no retired numbers for former players, and while eight former players are in the Hall of Fame, none wear a Marlins cap on their plaque or have the Marlins listed as their primary team.

-After José Fernández's death as a result of a boating accident on September 25, 2016, the Miami Marlins announced plans to build a memorial at LoanDepot Park in his honor.
-However, Fernández's number 16 has yet to be officially retired.
+After José Fernández's death as a result of a boating accident on September 25, 2016, the Miami Marlins built a memorial at LoanDepot Park in his honor, which displays his number 16.
+Fernández's number has yet to be officially retired, but remains inactive.